flacarrara/cells/README.md

 # cells

+Toying with particle systems and fluid simulation on Javascript canvas.

+At each refresh, a random set of physic rules.

-generative cell attraction/repulsion behaviour at each refresh
+There are many configuration possibilities, randomized at each refresh

+Click around!

-This is a generative art project written many years ago.
+This project was written many years ago, way before I even though of becoming a programmer.

 Takes by reference atomic behaviors and viscosity fluid dynamics.

-There are many configuration possibilities, randomized at each refresh

 ---